 5. Your Rights Under the Fair Credit Reporting Act (FCRA)

 7. Background Checks and Your Credit Report

 9. Preparing for a Background Check

 This guide explains the why and how of background checks.
-It also tells you what can be covered in a background report, your rights under the Fair Credit Reporting Act, and what you can do to prepare.
+It also tells you what can be covered in a background report, your rights under the Fair Credit Reporting Act, and what you can do to prepare for a background check.

 Employers check both job applicants and existing employees for several reasons.
 The things an employer wants to know about you can vary with the kinds of jobs you might seek.
-Here are a few of the reasons for employment screening.
+These are a few of the reasons employers conduct background screening:

 - Negligent hiring lawsuits are on the rise.
 If an employee's actions hurt someone, the employer may be liable.
 The threat of liability gives employers reason to be cautious in checking an applicant's past.

-- Terrorist acts of September 11, 2001 have resulted in heightened security and identity-verification strategies by employers.
+- Terrorist acts have resulted in heightened security and identity-verification strategies by employers.

-- Corporate executives, officers, and directors face a degree of scrutiny in both professional and private life unknown before the Enron and other corporate scandals.
+- Corporate executives, officers, and directors face a degree of scrutiny in both professional and private life as a result of corporate scandals.